 In the remainder of this section, we present a motivating example, used throughout the paper.
 In Section 2, we give a brief overview of the background to our work.
-In Section 3, we review the related work to identify shortcomings in the state of the art.
-We present the core of our approach in Section 4 and Section 5, where we present the modelling of activities and the mapping of the process, respectively.
-Finally, in Section 6 we conclude the paper and discuss future work.
+In Section 3, we review the related work to identify the shortcomings of the current state of the art.
+The core of our approach is presented in Section 4 and Section 5, where we present the modelling of activities and the mapping of the process, respectively.
+Finally, Section 6 concludes the paper and discusses future work.